BillReyor/ShodanDiscordIntegration/README.md

 Configuration
 -------------

-1. Open the `shodan.py' file in a text editor.
+1. Open the `discodan.py' file in a text editor.
 2. Replace `YOUR_SHODAN_API_KEY` with your Shodan API key.
 3. Replace `YOUR_DISCORD_WEBHOOK_URL` with your Discord webhook URL.
-4. Modify the `query` parameter to customize your search query.
+4. Modify the `QUERY` parameter to customize your search query.
+5. Modify the `VERBOSE` parameter to display helpful dignostic information.

 Usage
 -----